 The Project property and its entire surroundings are presently undeveloped and therefore do not constitute existing sources of glare or light.
-Limited day-time glare and night-time lighting can be attributed to restricted vehicular traffic along Palomar Lane.

-The proposed construction materials and finishes of the proposed building include exposed split-faced masonry and insulated metal wall panels.
-Other architectural features include pop-out tower elements, steel doors, roll up garage doors, and parapet walls to screen the roof-mounted condenser unit equipment.
-The proposed finishes include natural colored tones (sandstone and taupestone) with accented features and signage.
-The combination of exterior materials and surfaces are expected to have partial solar reflectivity and therefore not expected to have highly reflective properties or involve large-sized windows, such that would result in substantial daytime glare.
-The proposed fenced perimeter and landscaping design with trees, palms, and other plantings are expected to help attenuate the building visibility and partial sunlight reflectivity associated with the proposed building materials.
+Limited day-time glare and night-time lighting can be attributed to restricted vehicular traffic along San Gorgonio Lane.
+The proposed construction materials and finishes of the proposed building include pre-fabricated insulated wall panels with metal ribbed siding and a low pitched roof.
+These materials are expected to have partial solar reflectivity and none are expected to have highly reflective properties or involve large-sized windows, such that would result in substantial glare.
+The proposed fenced perimeter and landscaping design with trees, palms, and other plantings are expected to help attenuate the partial sunlight reflectivity associated with the proposed building materials.
 For security purposes, the Project will provide varied nighttime lighting to safely illuminate the parking areas, entrances, signs, walkways and other project features in accordance with the City's Outdoor Lighting Requirements.
 These requirements are established to minimize light pollution and trespassing.
 Compliance with the City's lighting requirements is demonstrated in the proposed photometric site plan, which includes point-by-point lighting levels (measured in foot-candles) for the entire project.
 The plan indicates that the proposed placement, orientation and intensity of exterior light fixtures will prevent light spillage onto adjoining properties by ensuring that the illumination is sufficiently diminished at the project edges and adjacent properties.
 The light fixtures would be directed downward and away from adjoining properties and the public right-of-way.
 The proposed lighting shall provide face recognition at 100 feet and satisfy the review and considerations raised by the Planning and/or Police Departments.
 Less than significant impacts are expected.

-II.
+Mitigation Measures: None II.
 AGRICULTURE RESOURCES - Would the Project:

 a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+Discussion: